-Are you ready to start dictating your documents and text with your voice?
-Instead of offering separated dictation or speech-to-text capabilities, Windows 10 conveniently groups its voice commands under Speech Recognition, which interprets the spoken word across the operating system for a variety of tasks.
-We’ll teach you how to get everything ready and ultimately, how to enable speech to text in Windows 10 set up so you can start chatting away to your favorite OS and improve Windows’ “ear” for your voice.
+Are you ready to start dictating your documents and text using just your voice?
+Instead of offering separated dictation or speech-to-text capabilities, Windows 10 conveniently groups its voice commands under Speech Recognition, which interprets the spoken word across the operating system for various tasks.
+We’ll teach you how to get everything ready, as well as how to enable speech-to-text in Windows 10, so you can start chatting away to your favorite OS and improve Windows’ “ear” for your voice.

 Note: Speech recognition is only currently available in English, French, Italian, Spanish, German, Japanese, Portuguese, Simplified Chinese, and Traditional Chinese.

 Before you start, you must be sure that you have the correct hardware for speech-to-text options.
 It’s easy to overlook this step as we assume that all devices come with built-in mics these days.

 However, the issue here is quality.
 Built-in mics can work well for simple tasks, like Skype conversations or voice commands, but they can also cause distortion, especially with speech-to-text options.
 In the past, Microsoft has warned that its speech-recognition features are best suited for headset microphones that interpret sounds with greater clarity and are less susceptible to ambient noise.
 If you really want to use speech recognition on Windows 10, you should get a quality headset that works well with your computer.